-The Company will provide subscription money to the share option holders in the event that they exercise their share options when the market price of the Shares is equal to or higher than the exercise price of share options concerned.
+The Company will provide subscription money to the share option holders in the event that they exercise their share options when the market price of the Shares is equal to or higher than the exercise price of the share options concerned.

-The number of options available for grant under the Share Option Plan at the beginning and the end of the financial year ended 31 December 2022 are 112,904,502 and 108,808,252 respectively.
+The number of options available for grant under the 2015 Share Option Plan at the beginning and the end of the financial year ended 31 December 2023 are 108,808,252 and nil respectively.

-The number of shares that may be issued in respect of share options granted under the Share Option Plan during the year is 4,170,000 (representing approximately 0.31% of the weighted average number of Shares of the Company in issue during the year).
+The number of Shares that may be issued in respect of share options granted under the 2015 Share Option Plan during the year is 5,310,000 (representing approximately 0.39% of the weighted average number of Shares in issue during the year).

-Further details of Share Option Plan including the fair value of the share options granted during the year are set out in note 34 to the financial statements.
+Further details of the 2015 Share Option Plan including the fair value of the share options granted during the year are set out in note 35 to the consolidated financial statements.